Selection committee guide

 Supporting evidence to be evaluated for this criterion:

-- Leadership activities/accomplishments - impact (CCV, description of leadership and communication skills, leadership reference letter, nomination letter, referee assessments and special circumstances attachment)
+- Leadership activities/accomplishments - impact (CCV, description of leadership and communication skills, leadership reference letter, nomination letter and referee assessments)

 - Mobility: this award provides opportunities for research trainees to study, conduct research, and engage in knowledge mobilization in a national and international context.
-Candidates should explain the rationale behind their proposed research institution with this in mind. (nomination letter, research proposal and special circumstances)
+Candidates should explain the rationale behind their proposed research institution with this in mind. (nomination letter, research proposal)

 - Participation in publication writing (CCV, research contributions attachment and referee assessments)